MH-Rakib/TalentedCubeTask-Client/README.md

-# How To run this application
+# How To run this project

 This part covers the client side of the project